- Table of Contents

 "TRUTH, not eloquence, is to be sought in reading the Holy Scriptures; and every part must be read in the spirit in which it was written.
 For in the Scriptures we ought to seek profit rather than polished diction.
 Likewise we ought to read simple and devout books as willingly as learned and profound ones.
 We ought not to be swayed by the authority of the writer, whether he be a great literary light or an insignificant person, but by the love of simple truth.
 We ought not to ask who is speaking, but mark what is said.
 Men pass away, but the truth of the Lord remains forever.
 God speaks to us in many ways without regard for persons." - Thomas A. Kempis, The Imitation of Christ, 1400's.

-If the truth of the gospel contained in Scripture is the sole means appointed by God whereby the soul can be saved, then it is that truth alone which is interpreted as God intended that can be appropriated wherein it accomplishes its designed purpose.
+If the truth of the gospel contained in Scripture is the sole means appointed by God whereby the soul can be saved, then it is that truth alone which is interpreted as God intended that can bring to fruition its divine objective.
 When we stand before God in Judgment, the only truth that will be relevant is that which He alone has determined.
 Since God declares in His Word that we must worship Him in "spirit and truth," it is of no little consequence that we are found doing so on that Day.
 Thus we are constantly warned in Scripture to "Beware of false prophets who come to you in sheep's clothing" (Matt.
 7:15).
-In other words, beware of those who might appear to be shepherds of the flock of God while in actuality, whether knowingly or in ignorance, they stand in direct opposition to Him.
+In other words, beware of teachers who appear as sheep among the flock of God while, whether knowingly or in ignorance, they are actually wolves that lead the sheep astray.
 We are therefore admonished, "Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world" (1 John 4:1).
 Here Scripture warns us, not of a few false teachers, but many.
 The Apostle Paul warns us in Acts 20:29, 30, that they will arise from within the church; "I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw away the disciples after them."
 This has been the case throughout the history of the church and would seem particularly so in our day.
 It is as Paul stated in 2 Timothy 3:13, "evil people and impostors will go on from bad to worse, deceiving and being deceived."
-Therefore, it should not be at all perplexing to find that after 2000 years the church would be inundated with deception and that the "wolves" have exponentially increased among the flock of God, deceiving and being deceived.
+Therefore, it should not be at all perplexing to find that after 2000 years the church would be inundated with deception and that the "wolves" have exponentially increased among the flock of God.
 Therefore, since Scripture has warned us beforehand, we must be careful not to rest with a complacent reliance on the words of fallible men as if hoping by chance that they are correct in their understanding of the means appointed by God whereby salvation is obtained, lest we risk eternal ruin.
-It is the height of folly to be so remiss as to risk the loss of the soul based on the popularity, personality, or eloquence by which one's view of the gospel is presented without a careful investigation into the original document whereupon these views are founded—The only means God has provided whereby we can decisively and resolutely discern between truth and error (Acts 17:11, Ps.
+It is the height of folly to be so remiss as to risk the loss of the soul based on the popularity, personality, or eloquence by which one's view of the gospel is presented without a careful investigation into the original document whereupon these views are founded—The only means God has provided whereby we can decisively and resolutely discern truth from error (Acts 17:11, Ps.
 119:160).
 Therefore it is essential that we be diligent in the pursuit of truth, earnest in prayer, searching His Word, that we might worship Him in the way in which He requires of us.
-When it comes to opposing views on how the soul can be saved from eternal death, we cannot simply agree to disagree as if opposing views were acceptable to God.
+When it comes to opposing views on how the soul is saved from eternal death, we cannot simply agree to disagree as though conflicting views of the Gospel are acceptable to God.
 This is not only contrary to the plain teaching of Scripture (Gal.
 1:8, 9) but exceedingly foolish and must be left to the apathetic and shallow-minded.

 I suppose I may take it for granted, that all of you, among whom I am now about to preach the kingdom of God, are fully convinced, that it is appointed for all men once to die, and that ye all really believe that after death comes the judgment, and that the consequences of that judgment will be, that ye must be doomed to dwell in the blackness of darkness, or ascend to dwell with the blessed God, forever and ever.
 I may take it for granted also, that whatever your practice in common life may be, there is not one, though ever so profligate and abandoned, but hopes to go to that place, which the scriptures call Heaven, when he dies.
 And, I think, if I know anything of mine own heart, my heart's desire, as well as my prayer to God, for you all, is, that I may see you sitting down in the kingdom of our heavenly Father.
 But then, though we all hope to go to heaven when we die, yet, if we may judge by people's lives, and our Lord says, 'that by their fruits we may know them,' I am afraid it will be found, that thousands, and ten thousands, who hope to go to this blessed place after death, are not now in the way to it while they live.
 Though we call ourselves Christians, and would consider it as an affront put upon us, for any one to doubt whether we were Christians or not; yet there are a great many, who bear the name of Christ, that yet do not so much as know what real Christianity is (emphasis added).1